Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

 ## About the code

-### Configuration

 ### Initialization

 `AuthProvider` class is initialized in the [routes/router.js](./App/routes/router.js).
-It expects two parameters, a JSON configuration object (see [appSettings.json](./appSettings.json)), and an optional cache plug-in (see [cachePlugin.js](./App/utils/cachePlugin.js)) if you wish to save your cache to disk.
+It expects two parameters, a JSON configuration object (see [appSettings.json](./App/appSettings.json)), and an optional cache plug-in (see [cachePlugin.js](./App/utils/cachePlugin.js)) if you wish to save your cache to disk.
 Otherwise, in-memory only cache is used.

 Once initialized, `authProvider` exposes middlewares that can be used in routes: